Congress has authorized additional funding to the Small Business Association for the Paycheck Protection Program.

 - No business collateral or personal guarantee required

 - Loan forgiveness for eligible payroll, mortgage interest, rent and utilities during the covered eight-week period after origination

 - Payments are deferred for six months

+The SBA will no longer approve applications from the Paycheck Protection Program loans after June 30.
 Visit U.S. Bank Paycheck Protection Program for the most up-to-date information.

 We value our relationship with you and look forward to continuing to help you with your financial and business goals.
 For wealth management needs, please contact your U.S. Bank wealth management professional.